 I just didn’t know.
 I looked at her and observed a beautiful lady getting wounded by the sharpness of people’s remarks.

 “I have no freedom.
-He said, “I have money spend those, you don’t need any job.”
-I am sitting at home with my honors’ and master’s degree.
+He said, “I have money to spend, you don’t need any job.”
+I am sitting at home with my honors and master’s degree.
 Once I asked him why he needed an educated wife for.
 He said he needed an educated mother for his children that’s it.
 I fought a lot for my rights.
 My home was about to fall apart; that is when I stopped fighting.
 I devoted myself to domestic life.”

 I asked her if she doesn’t look at herself.
 She replied she just doesn’t like to look into someone so miserable and caged.
 The couple is a happy one.
 They will be in the eyes of others.
 The wife alone will keep aiding her wounds alone.

-Before I knew, it slipped out of my tongue that it is a case of an extra-marital affair; she should disclose it to their families instead of tolerating.
+Before I knew it, it slipped out of my tongue that it is a case of an extra-marital affair; she should disclose it to their families instead of tolerating it.
 But she said it was her love marriage.
 She doesn’t feel it right to show people the real face of her lover.
-Still she told her family.
-Her family just blamed it onto her.
-According to them the husband doesn’t hit her ;he’s in good term with others, so the problem lies with the girl.
+Still, she told her family.
+Her family just blamed it on her.
+According to them, the husband doesn’t hit her; he’s on good terms with others, so the problem lies with the girl.
 Her in-laws are stricter in this matter.
 The girl is digesting all these for years and has no clue when it will end.
 I looked into her eyes and saw a woman who is lost.

 We never look into their hearts.
 We are unable to see their wounded injured condition inside.
 We fail to see they are just living robots who cannot commit suicide just because of family.
 We fail to see the depression in their eyes.

 We never treat women who are abused psychologically.
-Who fail to bear those abuses the turn into “crazy women” and yes still they don’t get any sympathy.
-But psychological pain in no way any less painful than the physical one.
-In some cases this is the most that hurts.
-There are few who chose the suicide as a path.
-Others just live with a void inside them through whole life.
+Those who fail to bear those abuses turn into “crazy women” and yes still they don’t get any sympathy.
+But psychological pain is no way any less painful than the physical one.
+In some cases, this is the most that hurt.
+There are few who chose suicide as a path.
+Others just live with a void inside them throughout their lives.

 We get bandage when we are injured, get a pain killer when we have a headache.
 We get help from others in these cases.
 Then why a woman does not get any help when she is distressed?
 Why people around her blame her always?
 They choose suicide when there is no other way out.
 Thus suicide rate is increasing every year.
-When I walk outside I feel sighs of so many girls around me, I observe many girls wearing crown of psychological abuse in their faces.
+When I walk outside I feel the sighs of so many girls around me, I observe many girls wearing an invisible crown of psychological abuse.